-When Peter Jackson first started planning The Lord Of The Rings films back in 1995, he couldn’t have imagined how it would dominate his life.
-Six movies, 21 Oscars and 23 years later we’re heading back to Middle Earth for a Lord Of The Rings TV series.
+When Peter Jackson started planning The Lord Of The Rings films in 1995, he couldn’t have imagined how it would dominate his life.
+And now, six movies, 21 Oscars and 25 years later we’re heading back to Middle Earth for a brand new Lord Of The Rings TV series.

-Amazon Studios are the lucky lot tasked with recreating Tolkien’s magic for the small screen.
-In November 2017, they signed a reported $250m contract with the author’s estate to make a multi-series show for television.
-Here’s what else we know about it:
+Amazon Studios are the lucky lot who’ve been tasked with recreating J.R.R.
+Tolkien’s literary magic for the small screen, with the company signing a reported $250m (£180m) rights contract in November 2017 with the author’s estate, publisher HarperCollins and New Line Cinema to produce a multi-season show for television.

 What’s the release date for the Lord Of The Rings TV series?